mailcmd/RTCVoiceChat/README.md

 ## How to test

-Clone the repository and load twice in 2 tabs of the browser.
-To pass signals this test use (BroadcastChannel)[https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel].
+Clone the repository and load index.html in 2 differents tabs of the browser.
+To pass signals this test use [BroadcastChannel](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel).